 Ascension Parish prepares for Hurricane Francine

-GONZALES — Last year Hurricane Ida swept through Ascension Parish, and this year they are making sure they prepare before Hurricane Francine makes landfall.
+GONZALES — In 2021, Hurricane Ida swept through Ascension Parish, and this year they are making sure they prepare before Hurricane Francine makes landfall.

 Public Works Director Ron Savoy said they have their flood protection infrastructure in place, but he encourages all residents to clear drainage systems from debris.
 He said they will have crews on hand throughout the week to prevent flooding issues or tree and wind damage.